 The program currently provides leadership training and internship opportunities to 192 freshmen and sophomores who receive Golden LEAF scholarships to attend North Carolina’s public and private colleges and universities.
 Most of the scholars are the first generation in their families to attend college.
 The program had 63 sophomores return this year for the second phase of training.
 Their hometowns are in 52 of 78 counties in the state designated eligible by Golden LEAF because they are rural and tobacco-dependent or economically distressed.

 Golden LEAF-Funded Internships

 In summer 2017, the Year 3 Golden LEAF Leadership Scholars interviewed rural leaders from their home communities as part of their summer projects.
-These interviews were modeled after the Center for Creative Leadership’s original Lessons of Experience research (McCall, Lombardo, & Morrison, 1988).
-A small team of Golden LEAF Scholars and researchers from CCL worked together to analyze the data in response to 3 research questions:
+These interviews were modeled after our original Lessons of Experience research (McCall, Lombardo, & Morrison, 1988).
+A small team of our researchers and Golden LEAF Scholars and researchers worked together to analyze the data in response to 3 research questions:

-- How do you grow as a rural leader?
+- How do you grow as a rural leader?; and

 - How do you succeed as a rural leader?

 Our first goal to understanding rural leadership was to examine the ways that individuals become rural leaders.
 We found 3 main factors that influence pathways to rural leadership: education, mobility, and family and community ties.

 Rural leaders grow by learning from experience.
 All respondents cited on the job experiences as key to their continued leadership learning, while about a third of respondents said that either formal learning (university courses or classroom style professional development) or informal learning (seminars, workshops, etc.) were formative to their growth as a rural leader.